AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Discussion

 \section{Discussion}

-\subsubsection{\textbf{Human-AI Collaboration vs. ``AI-Only'' Approaches.}}
+\subsection{Human-AI Collaboration vs. ``AI-Only'' Approaches.}

-First, while participants do benefit from AI-generated explanations---particularly when both \emph{text reasoning} and \emph{highlighting} are provided---the improvement remains modest.
-Across most conditions, overall human-AI team accuracy lags behind the AI-only baseline 0.8.
-This result suggests that, even when collaborating with AI in judging the correctness of tutor responses, humans fail to achieve a complementary effect in decision-making tasks.
-That is, unlike some earlier studies \cite{morrison2023impact,morrison2023evaluating,bansal2021does}, we did not observe a complementary effect whereby experts collaborating with AI outperformed either the AI by itself or the human expert working alone.
+First, while participants do benefit from AI-generated explanations, particularly when both \textit{text reasoning} and \textit{highlighting} are provided, the improvement remains modest.
+Across most conditions, overall human-AI team accuracy still falls short of the AI-only baseline of 0.8.
+This suggests that even when collaborating with AI to judge the correctness of tutor responses, humans fail to achieve a complementary effect in decision-making tasks.
+In other words, unlike some earlier studies \cite{morrison2023impact,morrison2023evaluating,bansal2021does}, we did not observe a complementary effect in which experts working with AI outperformed either the AI alone or the human expert alone.
 From a practical standpoint, these results pose a question about the necessity of human intervention in educational decision-making tasks.
 It may be the case that an ensemble of multiple AIs (e.g., a majority vote from different Large Language Models) surpasses both humans alone and human-AI teams.
-This trend raises concerns about efficiency and accountability: if an AI ensemble makes the final decision better than a human, and humans will be biased by AI, who is held accountable for errors?
-Future work should thus explore reliable, ``responsible'' automation methods that can ensure accountability---whether through transparency measures, oversight processes, or clear guidelines for error remediation.
+This trend raises concerns about efficiency and accountability: if an AI makes the final decision better than a human, and humans will be biased by AI, who is held accountable for errors?
+Future work should therefore explore reliable and ``responsible'' automation methods that ensure accountability, whether through transparency measures, oversight processes, or clear guidelines for error remediation.